calvinli723/terraform-example/README.md

 `terraform init`

-Then run
+To view the changes that would be made, run

 `terraform plan`

-To view the changes that would be made.

-Finally, run
+To actually create the infrastructure from the template, run

 `terraform apply`

+and enter `yes` when prompted.

-To create the infrastructure from the template.
+Once you have finished using the resources from the template, run

-Run

 `terraform destroy`

-Once you have finished using the resources from the template.